AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Search Index/API operations/Parallel scan.md

                     RowIterator iterator = client.createParallelScanIterator(parallelScanRequestByBuilder);
                     while (iterator.hasNext()) {
                         Row row = iterator.next();
                         // Query the rows.
-If you have enough memory space, you can add the rows to a list. result.add(row);
+If you have sufficient memory, you can add the rows to a list. result.add(row);
                     }
                 }